-The material is not thought to produce either adverse health effects or irritation of the respiratory tract following inhalation (as classified using animal models).
-Nevertheless, adverse effects have been produced following exposure of animals by at least one other route and good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.
+The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified using animal models).
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting.